BPCJK/bpcjk.github.io/_pages/research.md

 ---

-> Study hard what interests you the most in the most undisciplined, irreverent and original manner possible. - Richard Feynman
+> "To succeed in your mission, you must have single-minded devotion to your goal." - APJ Abdul Kalam

 ---